3 Tips to Help You Study For Your Internal Medicine Shelf Exam

 2. Use These Resources

-Rosh Review is a fantastic resource that allows you to track your progress.
-Rosh Review even has a mobile app you can use quickly while on rotation so that you can take advantage of any downtime.
-I definitely recommend trying out the Rosh Review IM Shelf Qbank free for 30 days!
+Blueprint’s Individual Shelf Qbanks (and Combined Step 2 & Shelf Qbank) are fantastic resources that allow you to track your progress.
+There’s even a mobile app you can use quickly while on rotation so that you can take advantage of any downtime.
+I definitely recommend trying out the Combined Step 2 & Shelf Qbank free for seven days!

 Blueprint’s Med School Study Planner is another underrated resource for the IM shelf.
 It allows you to create a personalized study plan in minutes to prepare for med school board exams, primarily USMLE Step 1, but also COMLEX Level 1, USMLE Step 2, and Shelf exams.
 Blueprint’s Med School Study Planner has fully indexed hundreds of resources, so you can simply select the books, lectures, Qbanks, and flashcards you want to review for the exam and it maps them out as study tasks over a detailed schedule.